ferdinandyb/bibtexcite.vim/README.md

   If the citation has a file key in it, it will attempt to open the file with whatever is configured in |g:bibtexcite_openfilecommand|.

+* `:BibtexciteZoteroInsert {citetype}`

+  This command requires a running Zotero instance with the [Better Bibtex](https://retorque.re/zotero-better-bibtex/) plugin.
+It will open the Zotero citation selector for picking a citation.

 ## Configuration